JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Train and Validate Split
 ---
-A train/validate data split of 20% was implemented:
+A train/validate data split of 20% was implemented. `line` is a list of all image data and steering angles.
 ```
 python train_samples, validation_samples = train_test_split(lines, test_size=0.2)
 ```